onaio/js-tools/packages/DrillDownTable/README.md

 ];
 ```

+### WithHeaders

+As you know, you absolutely need to define `columns` when working with React Table.
+DrillDownTable includes another higher order component that we call `WithHeaders` that allows you to optionally define your table without defining any columns.
+The columns will be derived from the structure of your data.
+Obviously for maximu control over your table you would want to define columns, but in case you do not do that, then DrillDownTable will still work.

 ### The props

 When defining your DrillDownTable, we expect you to provide some additional props (as in apart from the props you would require for ReactTable on its own).
 These are: